mananjhaveri/midas_iiitd_task_nlp/README.md

 For most values in the *product_category_tree*, a tree of categories is given (eg: Clothing>>Men's Clothing>>T Shirts>>Round Neck Tshirts).

-It is simple in this case, I just took the root of the tree as the parent category and make it the label.
+I just took the root of the tree as the parent category and made it the label.

 What about the columns with no proper trees?
 We can't simply drop them because it's not a small number.
-In the image below, the *NONE* category refers to the samples with no improper labels.
+In the image below, the *NONE* category refers to the samples with improper labels.

 <img src="media/cats_none.JPG" alt="Showing count of None">